Back to States List

 California

-• The CalPERS board represents state, school, and public agency employees, as well as some judges and legislators; the board consists of 13 members: 4 Ex Officio (State Controller, State Treasurer, State Department of Human Resources, State Personnel Board); 2 appointed by the Governor; 1 appointed jointly by the Senate Rules Committee and Speaker of the Assembly; 6 elected by public pensioners.
+• The CalPERS board represents state, school, and public agency employees, as well as some judges and legislators, and consists of 13 members: 4 Ex Officio (State Controller, State Treasurer, State Department of Human Resources, State Personnel Board); 2 appointed by the Governor; 1 appointed jointly by the Senate Rules Committee and Speaker of the Assembly; 6 elected by public pensioners.

 • CalPERS discloses its specific proxy voting records on this website.

-• The CalSTRS board represents public school teachers and consists of 12 members: 3 member-elected positions representing current educators, a retired CalSTRS member appointed by the Governor and confirmed by the Senate, 3 public representatives appointed by the Governor and confirmed by the Senate, a school board representative appointed by the Governor and confirmed by the Senate, 4 ex officio board members: Director of Finance, State Controller, State Superintendent of Public Instruction and State Treasurer.
+• The CalSTRS board represents public school teachers and consists of 12 members: 3 member-elected positions representing current educators; 1 retired CalSTRS member appointed by the Governor and confirmed by the Senate; 3 public representatives appointed by the Governor and confirmed by the Senate; 1 school board representative appointed by the Governor and confirmed by the Senate, 4 Ex Officio board members (Director of Finance, State Controller, State Superintendent of Public Instruction, State Treasurer).

 By Asset Manager